 Underneath Upland’s bland exterior lies, let’s be frank, a bland interior.
 But between the exterior and the interior lies a strata of fascination.
 Among the denizens of that realm is what I believe to be the Inland Valley’s sole German restaurant.

 It’s one of those quiet gems, tucked away in a dull strip mall behind a Taco Bell and near the Hi Brow bar.
 For some reason I’d never been there before, a lack I remedied on Monday.

 Inside, the deli offers a homey environment.
 There’s a small seating area with glass-topped tables, German postcards visible from under the glass; and a few shelves of market goods, including imported foods, especially chocolates, and Advent calendars.
+They have German-language magazines and newspapers too.
 Cheerful German oompah music played softly.
 A wall was covered in decorative pieces of wood in which mottos were burned in script.
 The largest read: “Tough times never last, but tough people do!”
 A good message right now.

 At the counter I ordered one of the combo lunch specials, the Stuttgart sandwich (Black Forest ham, mayo, mustard, lettuce, tomato and onion) on rye, with German potato salad, a pickle and an iced tea ($9.15 with tax).
 The meal came on a sectioned plate with real silverware.
 Excellent sandwich.
 I hadn’t had German potato salad: It’s finely chopped baked potato, piping hot, mixed with mustard.
 Interesting, but not my new favorite dish.
 I almost never eat more than a bite of a pickle but polished this sweet one off.

 They also have wienerschnitzel, bratwurst, braunschweiger and other German foods, and they make baked goods such as tortes and strudels.
 A server brought by samples of plum torte for customers.
 It was a topper to a memorable, filling meal.